 The City of Bellevue Transportation Department project improves the pedestrian trail from Northup Way to NE 15th Street.
 This trail provides an efficient link between schools and residences to the north and Crossroads Mall and the Crossroads Community Center to the south.

 Construction anticipated to begin the week of May 4 and be completed in summer.
 Works hours will be Monday through Friday, 7 a.m. to 4 p.m.
 The trail will be closed for approximately two months.
 Use alternate routes along 156th Avenue Northeast.
 Area residents received a construction alert (English, Spanish, Telugu).
 (View larger size of map)

 - Upgrade the trail surface and widen a section where the walkway is narrow

 - Remove several trees located in the walkway area that pose a potential hazard and/or constrain path improvements

-- Repair or replace fencing at select locations
+- Repair or replace fencing

 In its current condition, the trail has limited user appeal and has been a source of concern for neighbors.
 Parts of the trail have a narrow walking area and uneven surface.
 Lack of public access rights at the south end, through the Crossroads Apartments, has constrained the ability to fully develop the trail and mark it as a through connection.